Get Puppet Enterprise First 10 nodes are free!

 The new private cloud service was a big priority, so getting it launched with good processes and practices mattered, and as quickly as possible.
 Puppet professional services engineers showed the Staples engineers how to write Puppet code that was portable and reusable across applications, to make it faster and easier to scale beyond the original application development team’s specific needs.

 Puppet’s public and onsite private training helped get Staples engineers quickly comfortable with Puppet Enterprise.
 A few Staples engineers were naturals, though, and picked up Puppet quickly.
-“I know the Learning VM on the Puppet website has been quite helpful for people as well,” said Tom.
+“I know learning resources on the Puppet website has been quite helpful for people as well,” said Tom.
 “Some people used that [and other Puppet resources] to learn Puppet on their own, and there are quite a number who have been successful.”

 Jeff was one of those who dived in and learned Puppet independently, but he advocates for training.
 “One thing to watch out for with self-training are gaps where you skipped some core things while learning on your own,” he observed.